Tandashi/YTSync-Plugin/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an discussion first to discuss what you would like to change please do not open a issue for it 🙏.
+For major changes, please open an issue first to discuss what you would like to change 🙏.

+### Questions / Support

+To get support head over to the [discussions](https://github.com/Tandashi/YTSync-Plugin/discussions) tab and create a new discussion as follows:

+- Select the category `Q&A`
+- Explain your problem

 ### Feature request

-To create a feature request head over [here](https://github.com/Tandashi/YTSync-Plugin/discussions) and create a new discussion as follows:
+To create a feature request head over to the [discussions](https://github.com/Tandashi/YTSync-Plugin/discussions) tab and create a new discussion as follows:

 - Select the category `Ideas`
 - Explain the feature

+### Bug Reports

+To create a bug report head over to the [issues](https://github.com/Tandashi/YTSync-Plugin/issues) tab and create a new issue as follows:

+1. Click on the Bug report template
+2. Fill out as many points as you can
+3. And your done :)

 ## License